openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credential_configurations_supported`: REQUIRED.
 Object that describes specifics of the Credential that the Credential Issuer supports issuance of.
 This object contains a list of name/value pairs, where each name is a unique identifier of the supported Credential being described.
 This identifier is used in the Credential Offer as defined in (#credential-offer-parameters) to communicate to the Wallet which Credential is being offered.
 The value is an object that contains metadata about a specific Credential and contains the following parameters defined by this specification:
   * `format`: REQUIRED.
 A JSON string identifying the format of this Credential, i.e., `jwt_vc_json` or `ldp_vc`.
 Depending on the format value, the object contains further elements defining the type and (optionally) particular claims the Credential MAY contain and information about how to display the Credential. (#format-profiles) contains Credential Format Profiles introduced by this specification.
   * `scope`: OPTIONAL.
 A JSON string identifying the scope value that this Credential Issuer supports for this particular Credential.
 The value can be the same across multiple `credential_configurations_supported` objects.
 The Authorization Server MUST be able to uniquely identify the Credential Issuer based on the scope value.
 The Wallet can use this value in the Authorization Request as defined in (#credential-request-using-type-specific-scope).
 Scope values in this Credential Issuer metadata MAY duplicate those in the `scopes_supported` parameter of the Authorization Server.
   * `cryptographic_binding_methods_supported`: OPTIONAL.
-Array of case sensitive strings that identify how the Credential is bound to the identifier of the End-User who possesses the Credential, as defined in (#credential-binding).
+Array of case sensitive strings that identify the representation of the cryptographic key material that the issued Credential is bound to, as defined in (#credential-binding).
 Support for keys in JWK format [@!RFC7517] is indicated by the value `jwk`.
 Support for keys expressed as a COSE Key object [@!RFC8152] (for example, used in [@!ISO.18013-5]) is indicated by the value `cose_key`.
 When the Cryptographic Binding Method is a DID, valid values are a `did:` prefix followed by a method-name using a syntax as defined in Section 3.1 of [@!DID-Core], but without a `:`and method-specific-id.
 For example, support for the DID method with a method-name "example" would be represented by `did:example`.
 Support for all DID methods listed in Section 13 of [@DID_Specification_Registries] is indicated by sending a DID without any method-name.
-  * `cryptographic_suites_supported`: OPTIONAL.
-Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.
-Cryptographic algorithms for Credentials in `jwt_vc` format should use algorithm names defined in [@IANA.JOSE.ALGS].
-Cryptographic algorithms for Credentials in `ldp_vc` format should use signature suite names defined in [@LD_Suite_Registry].
+  * `credential_signing_alg_values_supported`: OPTIONAL.
+Array of case sensitive strings that identify the algorithms that the Issuer uses to sign the issued Credential.
+Algorithm names used are determined by the Credential format and are defined in (#format-profiles).
-  * `proof_types`: OPTIONAL.
-Array of case sensitive strings, each representing a `proof_type` that the Credential Issuer supports, as defined in (#credential-request), one of which MUST be used in the Credential Request.
-If this array is non-empty and present, the Credential Issuer requires proof of possession of the cryptographic key material.
-If the parameter is omitted or the array is empty, the Credential Issuer does not require proof of possession of the cryptographic key material.
+  * `proof_types_supported`: OPTIONAL.
+Object that describes specifics of the key proof(s) that the Credential Issuer supports.
+This object contains a list of name/value pairs, where each name is a unique identifier of the supported proof type(s).
+Valid values are defined in (#proof-types), other values MAY be used.
+This identifier is also used by the Wallet in the Credential Request as defined in (#credential-request).
+The value in the name/value pair is an object that contains metadata about the key proof and contains the following parameters defined by this specification:
+    * `proof_signing_alg_values_supported`: REQUIRED.
+Array of case sensitive strings that identify the algorithms that the Issuer supports for this proof type.
+The Wallet uses one of them to sign the proof.
+Algorithm names used are determined by the key proof type and are defined in (#proof-types).
   * `display`: OPTIONAL.
 Array of objects, where each object contains the display properties of the supported Credential for a certain language.
 Below is a non-exhaustive list of parameters that MAY be included.
       * `name`: REQUIRED.
 String value of a display name for the Credential.
       * `locale`: OPTIONAL.
 String value that identifies the language of this object represented as a language tag taken from values defined in BCP47 [@!RFC5646].
 Multiple `display` objects MAY be included for separate languages.
 There MUST be only one object for each language identifier.